Mattress Protector Bag

-King size mattress bags are made to fit California kings, thinner kings and thicker king size mattresses.
-So if you have any kind of king size mattress, get a king size mattress bag.
-Just remember the sizing is inconsistent and the bag might be shorter or not wide enough to fit your pillow top mattress.
+King-size mattress bags are made to fit California kings, thinner kings, and thicker king-size mattresses.
+So if you have any kind of king-size mattress, get a king-size mattress bag.
+Just remember the sizing is inconsistent, and the bag might be shorter or not wide enough to fit your pillow top mattress.
 Note the dimensions of the mattress bag and see if it will match the dimensions of your mattress.
-You need a large plastic bag for mattress.
+You need a large plastic bag for a mattress.

 WARNING: DO NOT use a moving blanket on your mattress!
-The colors will bleed if it gets damp or wet, leaving stains on your mattress.
-Always use a plastic bag, plastic sheeting or a tarp directly touching your mattress, not a colored blanket.
+The colors will bleed if damp or wet, leaving stains on your mattress.
+Always use a plastic bag, plastic sheeting, or a tarp directly touching your mattress, not a colored blanket.

 - Does it seal at the ends?

 Since we reuse our bags, we don’t need to find one with tape on the top.
-You can use packing tape to secure but we fold our mattresses in half and secure with tie down straps.
-Simply overlap the ends of the bag and they’ll stay when you secure with the straps.
-Watch for our mattress moving tutorial coming soon to see how to best move a mattress so it won’t break your back.
+You can use packing tape to secure them, but we fold our mattresses in half and secure them with tie-down straps.
+Overlap the ends of the bag, and they’ll stay when you secure them with the straps.
+Watch for our mattress moving tutorial soon to see how to best move a mattress so it won’t break your back.

-- What mil is it your mattress carry bag?
+- How many mil is your mattress bag?

-We don’t ever want to go below a 3 mil mattress bag.
-That number is how thick the plastic is.
-Cheap ones are barely going to protect your bed – only use one at a last resort.
-Sometimes a mattress bag is advertised as thicker (6 mil, for example) and it’s not.
-The novice won’t know the difference but we do!
+You never want to go below a 3 mil mattress bag because it will fall apart (or only for short distances).
+The mil stands for one-thousandth of an inch (.001).
+It indicates how thick the plastic is.
+Cheap bags will barely protect your bed – they will tear easily.
+Only use one as a last resort.
+Sometimes a mattress bag is advertised as thicker (6 mil, for example), and it’s not.
+The novice won’t know the difference, but we do!

 Where to Buy Mattress Bags